MicrosoftDocs/Viva/workplace-analytics-insights/assign-roles.md

    ![Select Users and groups](./images/select-users-and-groups.png)

 9. Under **Users and groups** (on the right side of the page), identify the user to whom you want to assign a role.
 Start typing that person's user identifier (such as their display name or their User Principal Name) in the search field and then select their identifier in the results list.
-After you have selected the person, their identifier appears on the right under **Selected items**.
+After you select the person, their identifier appears on the right under **Selected items**.

    ![Selected items](./images/selected-items.png)